Selling a Business in Lyon

 The Lyon mid-market M&A landscape in 2026

 Lyon's M&A market occupies a distinct position in the French deal landscape.
-It is not Paris — which means it does not have the same depth of institutional capital or the gravitational pull of France's largest corporates — but it has something arguably more valuable for mid-market founders: a business environment where quality companies are less competed-over, where regional relationships still create competitive advantage, and where a well-positioned business can achieve genuinely exceptional outcomes because the right buyers have been systematically excluded from informal local processes.
+It is not Paris — which means it does not have the same depth of institutional capital or the gravitational pull of France's largest corporates — but it has something valuable for mid-market founders: a business environment where quality companies may be less competed-over, where regional relationships still create competitive advantage, and where a well-positioned business can attract buyer attention that informal local processes may not reach.

 The Auvergne-Rhône-Alpes region has one of France's strongest concentrations of industrial and family-owned businesses.
 Many of these are now approaching generational transition — the founding generation is exiting, and the children either cannot or do not wish to take over.
 This creates a substantial and consistent supply of quality businesses coming to market, which in turn sustains an active buyer community that understands the regional business culture and can move quickly on well-prepared processes.